Surfskills/alx-zero_day/0x03-git/README.md

 Task2.

-Created bash, c, js directories at the root of your project:
+Created bash, c, js directories at the root of alx-zero_day

 Created these empty files: